Frequently Asked Questions

 Sculpted and extreme cakes require a 50% deposit; remainder is due one week before event.

-All deposits and due-date payments are non-refundable, subject to individual review.
+All due-date payments are non-refundable, subject to individual review.
 Missed "payment due" dates will result in automatic cancellation of the order and forfeit of deposit unless we hear from you before the due date.
 We want this to be a good experience for everyone!
 Life happens.
 If something comes up please contact us.
 We will do whatever we can to work with you.